Cuypers-Wim/squidpipe/README.md

 - **`csvMeta`** – If `true`, includes all metadata and generates an input file for Squidbase.
   - Options: `true` or `false`
+  - Read more about the structure of the CSV file in the section - [CSV file](#about-the-input-csv-file)
 - **`pod5_split`** – If `true`, generates subsetted POD5 files based on taxonomic classification.
   - Options: `true` or `false`